PhilippGnoyke/arcan-1.2.1-modded/README.md

 This modification is intended to be used along with [AsTdEA](https://github.com/PhilippGnoyke/AsTdEA) and thus included in its installation.

 ## Usage
 This modification is controlled by AsTdEA and does not require direct human input.
-See the [readme of AsTdEA](https://github.com/PhilippGnoyke/AsTdEA/blob/master/README.md) for detailed instructions.